• Skip to primary navigation

 Check your e-mail frequently, if you can.

 With surveys, it’s always best to check your e-mail account as often as possible so you don’t miss any important opportunities.
-This can be difficult to do with a busy lifestyle and especially when you’re in college.
+This can be difficult to do with a busy lifestyle especially when you’re in college.

+My strategy is to check my e-mail whenever I get a break during the day.
 If I spot a high-paying survey, I’ll take it if I have time.
 If not, I’ll wait until later in the evening and hope the quota isn’t full.
 Some surveys fill up faster than others, especially if they pay a good deal.

 Set aside a time during each day to concentrate on taking surveys.

-Since I’m in class the majority of the afternoon, I set aside a few hours in the evening to focus on surveys.
+An hour or two should be sufficient, depending on how long you will put into it.
+Since I’m in class most of the afternoon, I set aside a few hours in the evening to focus on surveys.

 I also sometimes take surveys during my breaks during the day, especially if I know the quota will be more than likely full by the evening when I get home or if the survey pays more than others.